FABULOUS VINTAGE YET AGAIN FOR BORDEAUX!!

 2014 Potensac – obviously more concentration here, nicely made wine with good structure and length.
 87p.

 2014 Clos de Marquis - spicy fruit, meaty, complex and long, tastes well, very good complexity.
 91p.

 2014 Le Petit Lion – strong, well-constructed, lots of black cherries on the nose and palate, smooth fruity finish.
 91p.

 2014 Leoville Las Cases - very impressive for the vintage, powerful and strong, precise, great complexity and richness, sublime finish.
 95-96p.

-Beychevelle - new cellar, I'd say controversial one.
-If you come from Bordeaux you will see chateau, if you come the opposite way, this cellar mask the view of chateau.
-Geraldine Marquay Santier (Beychevelle's PR-manager) explained to me, that all staff of workers at Beychevelle was asked to come with inputs about building this cellar, before the work started.
+Beychevelle - new cellar, I'd say controversial one for some people.
+If you come from Bordeaux you will see chateau, if you come the opposite way, this cellar masks the view of chateau.
+Geraldine Marquay Santier (Beychevelle's PR-manager) explained to me, that all staff employed at Beychevelle was asked to come with inputs about building this cellar, before the work started.
 So result can't really be a surprise.
 It's impressive inside and the view from the top of the cellar towards Ducru Beaucaillou and St.Julien is great.

 Grading of my ratings:

 98-100p - perfectly made wines, well on the way to become legends.

 96-98p - truly remarkable wine with lot of style and class, great, great potential, fabulously made